Why Daily Journaling Can Improve Your Life: Clarity, Focus, and Stress Relief.

-Journaling can often get conceptualized as something only writers or teens can do, but it’s actually a powerful tool, just about anyone can do.
+Journaling is often thought of as something only writers or teens can do, but it’s actually a powerful tool that anyone can use.
 You don’t need the fancy notebooks or have to spend hours of your free time—just giving five minutes of your day can create huge changes in your clarity, mood, and motivation.

 1. Why Do You Only Need 5 minutes

-The biggest reason people push off journaling is that they think it's going to take up most of their time.
+The primary reason people hesitate to start journaling is that they believe it will consume a significant amount of their time.
 The Great thing about a five-minute practice is that you can do it whenever you want; there's always downtime.

 In these 5 minutes, you can: